tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ## Extra Bytes

 That's it for lesson 05!
-Lists and dictionaries are relatively straight-forward.
-Combining collections of values with loops is a trickier concept to grasp, though, but your perseverance has paid off!
-The next lesson (titled *Extra Bytes*) is not really a 'lesson', per se -- more like some bonus content.
-You will look at reading values off pixels and creating your very own Photoshop-esque filters.
-It will be far shorter in length, with a higher proportion of code to copy-paste and adapt.
+Lists and dictionaries are relatively straight-forward, though combining collections of values with loops is a trickier concept to grasp.
+That said, what you have learned here is vital for what lies ahead -- both in these lessons and beyond.
+In the next tutorial, we'll zoom-in further, like, to pixel level.
+You'll pick up some neat new skills, like how to read values off pixels to create your very own Photoshop-esque filters.

-**Begin Extra Bytes:** Pixels *(coming soon)*
+**Begin Lesson 06:** Tiny Blocks of Colour *(coming soon)*

 [Complete list of Processing lessons]({{ site.baseurl }}/#processing)